Thinking and acting globally

 We have over 300 partnership agreements with universities from 67 countries.
 The Office of International Relations helps oversee the implementation of the international strategy and coordinates partnership agreements, visiting delegations and visits abroad.

-We currently welcome over 3,000 international students from more than 115 countries.
+We currently welcome nearly 4,000 international students from more than 115 countries.
 Over 300 Dalhousie students are studying abroad or on exchange in over 40 countries.
 The International Centres are committed to providing services and supports to strengthen international experiences for students.

 International Research & Development